 Hurdle starred in baseball and football at Merritt Island High School.
 He was named an all-state quarterback in his senior year after leading the team to a state championship.
 He received more than a dozen scholarship offers.
 The University of Miami wanted him to play both baseball and football, and an offer came from Harvard.11 Hurdle chose instead to make himself available for the 1975 first-year player draft.

-Kansas City Royals scout Bill Fisher, who lived near the Hurdles, spent three years watching games, tossing batting practice, and filing reports during Hurdle’s high-school years.
-Before the 1975 draft, Fisher pitched to Hurdle in front of a group of Royals front-office executives whom the scout had persuaded to come and watch.
-After Hurdle finished hitting, providing the group with what Fisher termed “the greatest exhibition you ever saw,” Fisher asked the executives if they’d like to see him run and throw.12 The response was unanimous: if he could hit like that, no one cared whether or not he could run or throw.13
+Kansas City Royals scout Bill Fischer, who lived near the Hurdles, spent three years watching games, tossing batting practice, and filing reports during Hurdle’s high-school years.
+Before the 1975 draft, Fischer pitched to Hurdle in front of a group of Royals front-office executives whom the scout had persuaded to come and watch.
+After Hurdle finished hitting, providing the group with what Fischer termed “the greatest exhibition you ever saw,” Fischer asked the executives if they’d like to see him run and throw.12 The response was unanimous: if he could hit like that, no one cared whether or not he could run or throw.13

 Hurdle’s ascent through the Royals’ minor-league system was rapid.
 The 6-foot-3, 195-pounder played in the outfield at each level, batting left-handed and throwing right-handed.
 With the Royals rookie league team at Sarasota in 1975, he was named to the Gulf Coast League All-Star team, batting .274 and leading the league with 31 RBIs.
 The next season, playing for the Waterloo Royals in the Class-A Midwest League, he was named “Prospect of the Year,” clubbing 19 home runs, tying him for second in the league, with 89 RBIs in 127 games.